wp-plugins/rootspersona/readme.txt

 * Added Exclude, delete, Make Private, and Make Public at bottom opf Person page
 * Added Include Person page to allow review/include of previously excluded persons
 * Added options on options page to support the above.

-= 1.3.3 =
-* Minor bug fixes for ancestry.com compatability
-* Support for dashes in xref and ptrs
-* Minor performance improvement

-= 1.3.2 =
-address potential namespace collisions in class names.

-= 1.3.1 =
-* cleaned up style sheets for compatability with more themes

-= 1.3.0 =
-* Added new shortcodes for use in posts when you want to display only a single panel in a post rootsPersonaHeader rootsPersonaFacts rootsPersonaAncestors rootsPersonaFamily rootsPersonaPictures rootsPersonaEvidence
-* Added global flags for hiding dates and locations
-* Flags for selecting whcih of the panels on the persona page to display (if you don't want them all)

-= 1.2.0 =
-* refactor deprecated Wordpress functions
-* update style sheets to use .page selector instead of #content selector (works with more themes)
-* add citations and sources to XML files
-* added Evidence panel

-= 1.1.0 =
-* Added a sortable Index Page
-* Removed deprecated pass-by-reference usage.

-= 1.0.4 =
-* removed extraneous slash from FileException and InvalidFieldException
-* moved default rootsDataDir to wp-content/rootsPersonaData so data would not be lost on upgrade
-* added surname to idMap.xml and person.xml files
-* parametized data_dir in XSL files
-* fixed defect to allow images and captions to display properly
-* update page title and idMap.xml when gedcom is reloaded (in case name changed or new attribute in idMap)

-= 1.0.3 =
-* removed PHP 5.3 dependency.

-= 1.0.2 =
-* fixed directory issue that caused "[function.require-once]: failed to open stream" error.

-= 1.0.1 =
-* First release.